arph226/BAE305-SP25-Lab4/README.md

 4. Measure and record the gain of the circuit.
 5. Compare theoretical vs. experimental gains for each circuit.
 6. Discuss the maximum output voltage limits of Op Amps.
-7. Evaluate symmetry of LM741 Op Amp performance in positive and negative regions.
+7. Evaluate the symmetry of LM741 Op Amp performance in positive and negative regions.

 ## Part 2: Op Amps and Frequency Response